 Students do not pay for their membership of the PKF – Prague Philharmonia Orchestral Academy, the PKF – Prague Philharmonia pays their tuition fees and grants scholarships.
-In the 2013-14 season, the scholarship for one student totals CZK 40,000 / 10 months (divided into monthly payments).
+In the 2017-2018 season, the scholarship for one student totals CZK 40,000 / 10 months (divided into monthly payments).
 The PKF – Prague Philharmonia is entitled to change the scholarship amount in serious cases.
 Payment of the scholarship is conditioned on the student’s active participation in the training course and abiding by the PKF – Prague Philharmonia terms.

+The PKF – Prague Philharmonia may offer students the opportunity to take part in studio recordings, in the case of which the student is entitled to a fee.
 A member of the Orchestral Academy is also paid a fee when participating in other PKF – Prague Philharmonia projects (e.g. concerts within subscription cycles K or S).
 Beyond the framework of compulsory orchestral practice and provided that the artistic standard is met, a member of the Orchestral Academy may also be offered the opportunity to work with the PKF – Prague Philharmonia as a temporary player.